51Degrees/documentation/src/info/faqs.md

 [#](@ref Dependencies_Glibc_Libatomic)
 #### Why am I getting <code>version 'GLIBC_2.27' not found</code> or <code>libatomic.so.1: cannot open shared object file: No such file or directory</code> error when using 51Degrees Device Detection API package for On-premise?

-Most of 51Degrees Device Detection API packages for On-premise come with a set of prebuilt libraries.
+Most of 51Degrees Device Detection API packages for on-premise come with a set of prebuilt libraries.
 These libraries are built and linked in our build environment and require certain libraries with a minimum version to be available at the runtime.
 Please check out the @dependencies page to find out what dependencies are required to use our prebuilt packages.
 If you cannot modify your environment in order to provide the necessary dependencies, we suggest building your own packages from source in your target environment.
 The @dependencies page also includes links to the `README` files which detail how this can be done.

 In the case of missing the `libatomic.so.1` library, make sure the `libatomic1` package is installed in your runtime environment.